-Henry Denny (1790 – 1870) was the son of a Protestant shoemaker in Waterford, Ireland.
+Henry Denny (1790 – 1870) was born in Waterford, Ireland, to a Protestant shoemaker.
 He established himself as a provisions merchant in Waterford, initially in partnership with a Simon Max, but began trading independently from 1820.

 Waterford was the centre for pig production in Ireland, however Denny’s principal trade was in butter as late as 1839.
 It is not until 1846 that we see him described as a bacon merchant.

 Henry Denny was elected Mayor of Waterford in 1854.
 Abraham Denny (1820 – 1892), a trained architect, joined his father in the business from 1855.
 Abraham Denny is said to have been instrumental in expanding the business.

 The firm introduced improvements to existing curing techniques.
 It was granted a patent for a process that cured bacon with ice in 1857.
 Known as “mild curing”, it made the bacon more palatable by using much less salt for preservation.
 In an era before refrigeration, large shipments of ice had to be ordered in from Norway.

 Improved preservation techniques allowed Irish meat to be exported year round, and the firm used over 1,000 pigs every week by 1866.

 Henry Denny died of bronchitis in 1870 and the business was continued by Abraham Denny.